 1. Decide the measurement scale

-First, pick the measurement scale that matches with other hand tools and power tools in your shop.
+First, pick the measurement scale that matches other hand tools and power tools in your shop.
 There’s no sense in using multiple measurement scales and doing unnecessary math to convert measurements between imperial and metric.
-We tested mostly standard SAE tape measures with inch and foot markings.
+We mainly tested standard SAE tape measures with inch and foot markings.
 But most models we tested also offer the same models with metric system tape markings.

 2. Choose the right length

 We only considered 25-foot tape measures in our research, even though many of the models tested offer the same tape measures in different lengths.
-A 25-foot tape is the right length for most needs, both for around the home and on the jobsite.
+A 25-foot tape is the right length for most needs, both for around the home and on the job site.
 Not only is a 25-foot tape measure long enough to span the distances you’ll come across around the home, but the casings for 25-foot models are better for one-handed use than longer, bigger tape measures.